-Since relocating to the new premises in January 2011, registration is up by 15 per cent and actual attendance improved as well, increasing 10 per cent from last year.
-Its total youth enrollment in 2012 was 254, a 14 per cent increase from the previous school year with 144 of those youth concentrated in core academic programming.
-This core academic program’s enrollment has grown by 10 per cent.
+Since relocating to the new premises in January 2011, registration is up by 15 per cent and Inner City High is close to maximum capacity.
+Actual attendance has also improved, increasing 15 per cent from last year.
+Its total youth enrollment in 2015 was 285 with 144 of those youth concentrated in academic programming.
+This academic program’s enrollment has grown by 10 per cent.

 Students experience a top-quality learning environment in the new facility with amenities including: new counseling rooms, a brand new kitchen facility, science lab, cosmetology classroom, Elder’s room and four soundproof recording studios for students to explore their art and talent.
 These resources are instrumental in helping the students feel motivated and passionate in both academic and non-academic activities.

-In 2012, Inner City High School celebrated the success of seven graduates with one continuing onto the University of Alberta and another’s acceptance into the Arts and Cultural Management program at Grant MacEwan.
+In June 2015, Inner City High School celebrated the success of 10 graduates with three receiving provisional acceptances to the University of Alberta and another’s acceptance into the design program at Grant MacEwan University and a couple students exploring opportunities at the Northern Alberta Institute of Technology (NAIT).
 A testament to Inner City High School’s care-focused mandate and the students’ hard work, this initiative has the potential to transform lives by helping youth fulfill their personal aspirations.